The 7 times Klopp has got Liverpool to a semi-final & how they fared

-After beating Leicester City on penalties, Jurgen Klopp’s Liverpool have now booked their place in the League Cup semi-finals.
+After beating Benfica in the last eight, Jurgen Klopp’s Liverpool have now booked their place in the Champions League semi-finals.

-Their upcoming game against Arsenal will be the sixth time that Klopp has been involved in the semi-final of a major competition with Liverpool.
+Their upcoming game against Villarreal will be the eighth time that Klopp has been involved in the semi-final of a major competition with Liverpool.

-We’ve taken a look at their last five semi-finals to see how they fared in them.
+We’ve taken a look at their last seven semi-finals to see how they fared in them.